 Sherlock provides a versatile, scalable environment for use on PC-based vision systems, Boa smart cameras and the Vision Appliance multi-camera platform range.
 Sherlock can be used with a large variety of cameras from different manufacturers since hardware independent image acquisition can be provided through STEMMER IMAGING’s Common Vision Blox (CVB) imaging toolkit.

 The CVB plug-in for temperature measurement further adds to Sherlock’s rich suite of proven vision tools and advanced algorithms.
 These include search (pattern finding), ID readers, character readers (OCR), measurement and counting tools, contour tools, texture and colour classifiers.
 When used with the Xenics Serval-640 LWIR GigE camera, temperature measurements can be made from -20˚C to +400˚C (tested using a blackbody radiator) with the camera providing an imaging resolution of 640 x 480 pixels.

 With Sherlock available across so many hardware platforms, developers and integrators can choose the most appropriate imaging configuration for the application, with no compromise on measurement capabilities.

 STEMMER IMAGING has been leading the machine vision market since 1987.
 It is Europe's largest technology provider in this field.
 In 1997 STEMMER IMAGING presented Common Vision Blox (CVB), a powerful programming library for fast and reliable development and implementation of vision solutions, which has been deployed successfully throughout the world in more than 40,000 imaging applications in various industries.

-Xenics is a well established and rapidly growing high-tech company producing IR imaging products and serving the vision market with excellent products from a strong technological background.
+Xenics is a well-established and rapidly growing European high-tech company producing IR imaging products for the vision market.